polomarcus/television-news-analyser/README.md

 ## Can I have a look at the results ?
 Everyday, last replays with URLs from France 2 and TF1 are analysed with Github Actions if they contain ["global warming"](https://github.com/polomarcus/television-news-analyser/blob/main/src/main/scala/com/github/polomarcus/utils/TextService.scala#L9) :

+Some results can be found on this repo's website : https://polomarcus.github.io/television-news-analyser/website/

+You can also check Github Actions worflows raw data :
 1. Click here : https://github.com/polomarcus/television-news-analyser/actions/workflows/save-data.yml
 2. Click on the last workflow ran, then on "click-here-to-see-data"
 3. Click on "List France 2 news urls containing global warming (see end)" to see France 2's urls